-The provider monitored staff training through their on-line training academy.
-This resource gave staff access to a range of training opportunities and courses.
+The provider monitored staff training through their annual appraisal.
+This gave staff the opportunity to access to a range of training opportunities and courses.

 Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.